Mayseless/zebrafish-olfactory-bulb-odor-preference/README.md

 This repository contains analysis scripts and workflows associated with the manuscript.
 Large raw imaging, sequencing, and behavioral datasets are not stored directly in this GitHub repository because of file-size constraints.

 Processed data required to reproduce the main analyses will be deposited in a public data repository and linked here upon publication.
-Until then, data access for review can be provided through the journal review system or upon reasonable request, where applicable.

 ## Repository status